1969-1976 Cessna Skywagon 180/185 & AGcarryall Service Manual (P/N D2000C4-13)

 Cessna Manual Features & Content Preview

-- Covers 1969–1976 Cessna Skywagon 180/185 and AGcarryall aircraft, including Continental O-470 and IO-520 engine variants across all standard and long-range wing configurations
+- Covers 1969–1976 Cessna Skywagon 180/185 and AGcarryall aircraft, including Continental O-470 and IO-520 engine variants across all standard and long-range wing configurations.

-- Original Cessna Aircraft Company publication D2000C4-13, Change 4, dated 1 October 1975
+- Original Cessna Aircraft Company publication D2000C4-13, Change 4, dated 1 October 1975.

-- Contains 400 pages with 103 high-resolution exploded-view diagrams and technical system schematics for airframe, landing gear, and control systems
+- Contains 400 pages with 103 high-resolution exploded-view diagrams and technical system schematics for airframe, landing gear, and control systems to streamline diagnostic and repair routines.

 Aircraft Maintenance and Systems Overview